wbkaczorowski/community-finding/README.md

 Application:
 * visualization of graph and partition
-* reading graph from graphML files
+* reading graph from graphML and pajek files

 Library:
 Contains two algorithms: